-Cloth only masks should not be considered since cloth alone is not a filter.
-Fabric, in most cases, is designed to breathe so it cannot filter PM10 and PM2.5 particles.
+Cloth only masks should not be used since cloth alone is not a filter.
+Fabric, in most cases, is designed to breathe through and so cannot filter PM10 and PM2.5 particles.
 Therefore, cloth alone does not filter the small particles that will hurt you!
 Cloth masks merely keep the bugs out of your nose.